 Sweden, particularly in Stockholm, is so different from the Philippines.
 I miss my friends and family, but I would still choose to continue living here.
 If I could bring my family here, I would.
 I got scared with the thought of living alone in Sweden.
 First, the living situation will never be the same as it is in the Philippines.
 Second, the language barrier (though the majority of the people here can speak English).
 Third, it is a fresh start.

 But, hey, I made it.
 One year in Sweden!
 I met a lot of great people, I met people I don’t want to meet again, I learned more about myself, and more importantly, I learned to love myself more and treat myself better.

 I still feel in disbelief that I am already living in Sweden for one year every time I look back on my situation before.
 Everything happens for a reason, you just have to fight for something worthwhile.
 I didn’t give up when I got scammed for a job in New Zealand.
 I didn’t give up when I couldn’t get an interview in Australia or New Zealand because I don’t have a visa yet.
-I didn’t give up when I failed my first interview for a job in Australia.
+Lastly, I didn’t give up when I failed my first interview for a job in Australia.
 I just gave up on looking for a job in those countries.
 That time it felt like it wasn’t for me.

 So, I tried applying for a job in Sweden… And, here I am.